 - Foreign tourists are less likely to call the police because of the language and time constraints.
 I imagine most are embarrassed and just write off the loss as an unrecoverable “lesson learned.”

 And don’t think that you’re too savvy to be fooled.
 These scams can be sophisticated and continue to snare even the most experienced travelers.

 Knowledge is power so pass it on to other travelers!

 Scam #1: Practice English/Tea Ceremony Scam

 WHERE: A (mostly) legal, very popular and long-running scam.
-Especially popular in the tourist-friendly parts of Beijing (like Wangfujing shopping district and Houhai Lake nightlife district and other China shopping districts) and Shanghai (Nanjing Road shopping district and adjacent Peoples’ Park).
+Especially popular in the tourist-friendly parts of Beijing (like Wangfujing shopping district, Houhai Lake nightlife district and other China shopping districts) and Shanghai (Nanjing Road shopping district and adjacent Peoples’ Park).
 Solo male travelers are the suckers of choice.

 THE SCAM: While there are variations on this theme, the basic scam goes like this:

 - A Chinese person — often a seemingly innocent-looking girl — approaches you.
 After gaining your trust with some innocent chitchat, she suggests going somewhere to practice English (or karaoke, etc).
 They also like the “Buddy System”: it might be a harmless-looking young couple or two young ladies who ask you to take their photo in the park and “happen” to be on their way to a tea ceremony.
 Would you like to join?